qpsolvers/qpbenchmark/results/maros_meszaros.md

 | scs    |    6680.3 |          6501.7 |

 Rows are solvers and columns are solver settings.
 The shift is $sh = 10$.
-A solver that fails to find a solution receives a primal error of 1.0.
+A solver that fails to find a solution receives a primal error equal to the maximum allowed primal error.

 ### Cost errors